NHS Cervical Screening Programme (NHSCSP) that screens women and transgender men (with retained cervix) aged 24.5-64.

 Screening involves a cervical smear.

 The cervix should be visualised with a speculum (abnormal macroscopic appearances should be urgently referred to gynaecology on a cancer pathway).
 The cytology sample is taken from the transformation zone.
-Analysis is in two steps:
+Liquid-based cytology (LBC) is now the method of choice, replacing older methods like the Papanicolaou smear (colloquially known as the 'Pap smear').

 Additional screening guidelines may exist for patients with various conditions or taking immunosuppressants.
-This tend to follow local guidelines and are managed by specialists.
+This tends to follow local guidelines and is managed by specialists.

 There are numerous unique cases.
-Daughters of women exposed to diethylstilbestrol (DES) may undergo more frequent screening or colposcopy.
+Daughters of women exposed to diethylstilbestrol (DES, a synthetic oestrogen used from 1940 to 1970, exposure in utero was shown to increase the risk of clear cell adenocarcinoma affecting the vagina and cervix) may undergo more frequent screening or colposcopy.

 Cervical intraepithelial neoplasia (CIN) refers to pre-malignant cervical dysplasia.